vand3rlinden/vand3rlinden.github.io/content/post/mdo-protect-microsoft-teams-external-access.md

 Set-CsTenantFederationConfiguration -BlockAllSubdomains $True
 ```

 > **CAUTION**: Before proceeding, please review your existing `*.onmicrosoft.com` Teams communication.
 If you have already connected the Microsoft 365 workload as in step 3, use the `CloudAppEvents` table.
 Otherwise, check the `OfficeActivity` table from the Microsoft 365 Sentinel connector.
+If you spot a trusted `*.onmicrosoft.com` sender, encourage your vendor to use a custom domain instead of the MOERA domain.

 - `CloudAppEvents` (Advanced Hunting)
 ```